ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/installing-ams-on-aws-eks.md

+---
-# Installing Ant Media Server on AWS EKS
+title: Installing Ant Media Server on AWS EKS
+sidebar_position: 6
+---

 In this post, we are going to guide you on how to run Ant Media Server on AWS EKS step by step.